rfg74/rfg74.github.io/Lab2.md

 <img width="500" alt="Profile Picture" src="IMG_3040.jpg">

+I implemented a visual signal to indicate taht the IMU had successfully turned on.
+I had the Artemis board blink its built in LED light each time pitch and roll data were collected.
+I heavily based this code on the Arduino Basics example we used for Lab 1.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Gncqb2XcBAM?si=0dwvNMSvsAPLD7Wa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### 1.

 Using the equations from class, I was able to convert accelerometr data into values of pitch and roll.
 While testing the IMU, I noticed that the accelerometer had very severe issues with noise under any orientation besides flat on the table (0 pitch and 0 roll).
 At 0 degrees of roll and 0 degrees of pitch, the accelerometer read consistently with what I was expecting.
 This data is plotted below: